nuhman/iqra-cms/README.md

 **Note**: The database setup can be found [here](static/includes/dbsetup.php).
 Update the values to match your environment.

 **Bugs/ Issues**:
-* Add duplicate value check for usernames - edit_admin.php Line 20
+* [X] Add duplicate value check for usernames - edit_admin.php
-* No RESPECT for position - two subjects can have same position - the other doesn't readjust itself!
+* [ ] No RESPECT for position - two subjects can have same position - the other doesn't readjust itself!
-* Take care of the navigation bar when user is logged in/out
+* [X] Take care of the navigation bar when user is logged in/out